Dual DAC CTSD | Wider Bandwidth and Higher SNR — Part 2

 The input to the quantizer is the convolution of this signal with the impulse response h(t) of the noise-shaping filter H(s).
 As we did with the impulse-invariant transform, we break down the noise-shaping filter into partial-fraction expansion:

-Each of these Cannot render equation.
-Use Firefox instead. is a single-pole filter, with an impulse response that looks something like:
+Each of these F_{k} is a single-pole filter, with an impulse response that looks something like:

 Dual-Filter Analysis